Martiless/flawlesscooking/README.md

 ## UX:

-An initial [Wireframe](WIREFRAME.md "Link to Wireframe screenshots") was created using [Balsamiq](https://balsamiq.com/)
-This inital drawing had 3 pages *Home, About and Recipe* but since then has become a 4 page site with a gallery page showing examples of previous children who have been taught at the school.

-## User Goals:

- ### Target Audience:

-* Parents of children aged 6 - 12 years
-* Grandparents and guardians of children aged 6 - 12 years

 ### User stories:
 #### New User:
 * As a new user I am looking to find information regarding cooking classes for kids.